rgeirhos/object-recognition/README.md

-# Data and materials from <br>"Comparing deep neural networks against humans: Object recognition when the signal gets weaker"
+# Data and materials from <br>"Comparing Deep Neural Networks against humans:<br> Object recognition when the signal gets weaker"

 This repository contains information, data and materials from the paper "Comparing deep neural networks against humans: Object recognition when the signal gets weaker" by Robert Geirhos, David H. J. Janssen, Heiko H. Schütt, Jonas Rauber, Matthias Bethge, and Felix A. Wichmann.